The following guide highlights potential migration steps necessary during theia upgrades discovered when adopting the framework.

 See Electron's documentation.

-API got deprecated and replaced with a @electron/remote
+Most notably the electron.remote API got deprecated and replaced with a @electron/remote package.

-Theia makes use of that package and re-exports it as @theia/core/electron-shared/@electron/remote
+Theia makes use of that package and re-exports it as @theia/core/electron-shared/@electron/remote.

-See @theia/core
+See @theia/core re-exports documentation.

-Lastly, Electron must now be defined in your application's package.json
+Lastly, Electron must now be defined in your application's package.json under devDependencies.

-will automatically add the entry and prompt you to re-install your dependencies when out of sync.
+theia build will automatically add the entry and prompt you to re-install your dependencies when out of sync.

 The frontend's source map naming changed.
 If you had something like the following in your debug configurations: